jdjaxon/linux_cac/README.md

 # Linux CAC Configuration
-A project for consistently configuring DOD CACs on Linux.
+A project for consistently configuring DoD CACs on Linux.
 Currently, this process will not work with Firefox if it is installed via `snap`.
 Before using this project, please review the [Known Issues](#known-issues) section.